 A feature dataset is a collection of related feature classes that share a common coordinate system.
-Feature datasets are used to spatially or thematically integrate related feature classes.
-Their primary purpose is for organizing related feature classes into a common dataset for building a topology, a network dataset, a terrain dataset, or a geometric network.
+Feature datasets are used for organizing related feature classes into a common dataset for building a topology, network dataset, terrain, geometric network, or parcel fabric.

 Specifying the coordinate system in advance

 Another design factor in organizing feature classes into common feature datasets is the requirement to use a spatial reference.
 Thus, it's useful to define your coordinate system requirements for each feature class prior to organizing feature classes into common feature datasets.

 When creating a new feature dataset, you must define its spatial reference.
 This includes its coordinate system—either geographic or a specific projection—as well as coordinate units and tolerances for x-, y-, z-, and m-values.
 All feature classes in the same feature dataset must share a common coordinate system, and x,y coordinates of their features should fall within a common spatial extent.